 The now-ubiquitous aluminum Razor scooters were on just about every kid's Christmas list in 2000, and more than 5 million were sold during the year, notes the Holmes Report, which covers the public relations industry.
 They owed their popularity, in part, to the fact that plenty of adults were scooting around town on them, too.
 Unfortunately, experts say the scooters have also been a big reason for a spike in toy-related injuries since their introduction.

 Though iPods were introduced in 2001, it took the digital music players a few years to go truly mainstream.
 In 2004, Apple added the colorful iPod mini to its lineup, grabbing the attention of gift-buyers everywhere.
 During the holiday sales months in 2004, Apple sold 4.5 million iPods, a 500 percent year-over-year jump, according to Macworld.

 In 2005, the Thanksgiving release of the Microsoft Xbox 360 had holiday shoppers scrambling from store to store.
 The $300 gaming console (and the first-ever from Microsoft) was in very short supply, with some showing up on eBay for an eye-popping $2,000, according to NBC News.
 Some shoppers even grumbled that Microsoft was deliberately kept supply low to keep buyers frenzied.
-This year, Xbox One is one of the best gift buys at Walmart.
+Last year, Xbox One was one of the best gift buys at Walmart.